-A: ALWAYS contact a utility locating service before you dig!!
+A: ALWAYS contact a utility locating service before you dig!

-For many projects, identifying the locations of utilities is crucial during early planning stages in order to assist with placement of various structures, supports, or landscaping features.
-A private utility locating company such as GPRS is able to help project planning from the pre-planning stages all the way through project close-out.
+For many projects, identifying the locations of utilities is crucial during early planning stages in order to assist with the placement of various structures, supports, or landscaping features.
+A private utility locating company such as GPRS is able to help project planning from the pre-planning stages all the way through to project close-out.

 Proper utility detection also helps to keep workers and those nearby safe by preventing the high risk which comes with striking a buried utility.
 GPRS has 18 years of experience in locating gas lines, pipelines, communications, electric, water, and sewer lines, as well as void spaces.
 Contact us today for help locating underground utilities!